 Medicare has now reversed its stance and a patient can no longer be denied Medicare coverage for physician-prescribed therapies or treatments solely because the patient has been diagnosed with Alzheimer's.

-Until mid-2004, Medicare had refused to recognize obesity as a disease and therefore had failed to cover any treatments for it.
-Now, however, Medicare has reversed its position and will cover various scientifically proven weight-loss therapies and treatments.
+Medicare will cover various scientifically proven weight-loss therapies and treatments.
 These range from stomach surgeries to diet programs to psychological and behavior-modification counseling.
 Not all treatments are covered, and not all patients will be eligible for all covered treatments.
 But if you are undergoing care from a physician for obesity, the physician can recommend a specific treatment for you and submit it to Medicare for coverage approval.

 To learn what services Medicare Part B won't cover, see our article on services not covered by Medicare Part B.